MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Enable-AntiPhishRule.md

 Enable-AntiPhishRule -Identity "Marketing Department Phishing Rule"
 ```

-This example enables the antiphishing rule named Marketing Department Phishing Rule.
+This example enables the antiphish rule named Marketing Department Phishing Rule.

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the antiphishing rule that you want to enable.
+The Identity parameter specifies the antiphish rule that you want to enable.
 You can use any value that uniquely identifies the rule.
 For example:

 - Name